Constructing the virtual fundamental class of a Kuranishi atlas: Further details and constructions

 The second part of (a) concerns the choice of suitable widths $w_H\le w_H'$ for all $H\in \Ii_\Kk$.
 Since the domains of the collars are by now fixed, we can choose each $w_H$ independently: its choice depends only on the domains of the collars $c_J^Y$ for $J\supsetneq H$.
 Notice that by the definition of the set $\Oo^\infty_{K,\al}$ in \eqref{eq:OKal}, it holds (with $w_H = \frac 12 \de_\al$ for example) for the original domains $\Oo^\infty_{K,\al}$ of the local collars.
 Moreover, because $\de_2< \de_0$ (where $\de_0$ is the separation distance in \eqref{eq:de0}), this property is not affected by the shrinking from $|\Oo^\infty_{K,\al}|$ to $|\Oo_\al'|$ in \eqref{eq:oo}.
 Hence it is easy to see that one can choose suitable $w_H$ for the global collars.

-\item Finally we must check that this collar restricts to any compatible shrinking $(\Vv', \ve')\sqsubset (\Vv,\ve)$.
-But this is immediate since the above construction depends only on the choice of coordinate charts in \eqref{eq:coll00} which restrict to $(\Vv',\ve')$ by the definition of compatibility, and the choice of an appropriate partition of unity that we can also restrict to $\Vv'$. \end{itemlist} This completes the proof of Lemma~\ref{le:col}. \end{proof}
+\item We must check that this collar restricts to any compatible shrinking $(\Vv', \ve')\sqsubset (\Vv,\ve)$.
+But this is immediate since the above construction depends only on the choice of coordinate charts in \eqref{eq:coll00} which restrict to $(\Vv',\ve')$ by the definition of compatibility, and the choice of an appropriate partition of unity that we can also restrict to $\Vv'$.

+\item Finally we must check that if $\Kk$ is oriented, the collar map $c^Y_J$ preserves the natural induced orientation on its domain and range.
+But this is clear from its construction. \end{itemlist} This completes the proof of Lemma~\ref{le:col}. \end{proof}

 \begin{cor} Any reduction $\Vv'$ has a collar compatible shrinking $(\Vv,\ve)$. \end{cor} \begin{proof} By Definition~\ref{def:collcompat}, it suffices to construct a compatible $(V_J,\eps_J)$ such that \begin{itemlist}\item[{\rm (e)}] for all pairs $I\subsetneq J$ we have $\eps_I \le w_J^2$, where $w_J$ is the collar width for $V_J$. \end{itemlist} Without loss of generality, let us suppose that $(\Vv',\ve')$ is compatible, with collars $c^Y_J$ of widths $w_J'$.
 As in the proof of Lemma~\ref{le:Veps} we work by downwards induction on $|J|$.
 Hence at the $k$th stage, we assume that we have compatible $(\Vv^{k+1},\ve^{k+1})$ such that condition (e) holds for all $I\subsetneq J$ with $|I| \ge k+1$, and aim to construct compatible $(\Vv^{k},\ve^{k}, w_J^k)$ so that (e) holds whenever $|I| \ge k.$ As before we take $(V_J^k, \eps_J^k, w_J^k) = (V_J^{k+1}, \eps_J^{k+1}, w_J^{k+1})$ if $|J|\ge k+1$.
 The key point is this: if we shrink the set $(V_I^{k+1}, \eps_I^{k+1})$ where $|I|\le k$ by decreasing $\eps_I^{k+1}$ and hence $V_I^{k+1}$ (because of condition (c) in Definition~\ref{def:compat}), then this does not decrease the collar width $c^Y_{J,k+1}$ of any $V_J^{k+1}$ with $I\subsetneq J$, since this change only affects points that either lie in the boundary of $Y_{\Vv^{k+1},J,\, \ve^{k+1}}$ or are interior points with $I(x) = \{i | s_i(x)\ne 0\}\subset I$ that do not occur in $\im (c^Y_{J,k+1})$ because of its construction.
 Hence it makes sense to choose $\eps_I^k\le \eps_I^{k+1}$ for the elements $|I|=k$ so that condition (e) holds at level $k$, and then shrink $V_I^{k+1}$ to a set $V_I^{k}$ that satisfies (a,b,c).
 As usual, this can be done independently for each $I$ at level $k$.
 To complete the inductive step, we then make appropriate choices for lower level $I$ as in Lemma~\ref{le:Veps} to obtain a compatible shrinking $(\Vv^k,\ve^k)$ that satisfies (e) at levels $\ge k$.
 This completes the proof. \end{proof}